The Catholic Classical Educator

 Is a Pedagogy… Language, questioning, observation, expression, dialogue

 A classical educator is a person who has had an experience of the Good, the True and the Beautiful which remains in them as a joyful passion to lead others to experience this joy for their own.
-A classical educator lives a pursuit—a quest to learn and experience that Unity within and beyond world, sharing this quest with their students each day.
+A classical educator lives a pursuit—a quest to learn and experience that Unity within and beyond the world, sharing this quest with their students each day.
 A Catholic classical educator is someone our student scholars are to become!

-A classical educator is curious, articulate, undaunted by challenge, that is, one who is motivated by a challenge.
-A Catholic classical educator understands and teaches the relationships between the different fields of learning—between literature and history, between math and science, between science, math and history.
-A Catholic classical educator builds their instruction of a multiplicity of lessons on the unity of the Truth, of the Beautiful and of the Good, helping their young scholars see in the multiplicity of all knowledge, experience and choice—the Unity that is God and which is revealed in Jesus Christ.
+A classical educator is curious, articulate, undaunted by the challenge, that is, one who is motivated by a challenge.
+A Catholic classical educator understands and teaches the relationships between the different fields of learning—between literature and history, between math and science, between science, math, and history.
+A Catholic classical educator builds their instruction of a multiplicity of lessons on the unity of the Truth, of the Beautiful and of the Good, helping their young scholars see in the multiplicity of all knowledge, experience, and choice—the Unity that is God and which is revealed in Jesus Christ.

 Aligns Pedagogy with Age…